 Serving all of Indian River County.

-Serving North Palm Beach County, from 45th Street north to the county line.
+Serving North Palm Beach County, from Southern Blvd. north to the county line.

 Serving Glades, Hendry and Okeechobee Counties.